inblockio/aqua-docs/Aqua_Protocol.md

 creates or manipulates the data), and the verification of its existence and timestamp.

+    The Aqua Protocol provides trustworthness to data by securing data ✅ integrity, 🔏 account and ⌚ time.

 In order to account data, it is necessary to track its changes.
 The AQP provides a globally unique resource identification (URI) for each revision of the verified data.
 This identifier is collision-free, and is